-Sure, statements about transformational change in precision diagnostic and therapeutic health have been made before.
-Like in 2003, when scientists decoded the human genome.
-But this time is different.
+Rosey statements of how transformational change in precision diagnostic and therapeutic health will occur since the decoding the human genome in 2003 have so far been less than prescient.
+However, this time is different.
 Why?
 Two reasons:

 - First, the maturation of DNA sequencing platform technologies capable of producing troves of genomic and epigenomic data at low costs; and

 When the first human genome was sequenced in 2003, it took over a decade and cost $3B to complete.
 Today, a genome can be sequenced in a day at a cost of under $1,000.
 And with the introduction of new automated machine learning tools, there is a clear case to see why the observation that “this time is different” is in fact true.

 In a recent essay by Dr. Doug Cole, someone use education and experience is well qualified to make such a prognostication, he calls this new epoch “The Biological Century.”
 The essay is an amazing piece that elegantly foretells what the future of precision medicine holds for all of us.

 The fact is, transformational change is upon us, and it is certain to unleash a new epoch in precision medicine.
 Very soon, prescribing the chemotherapy drug Doxorubicin after the discovery of a grapefruit-size tumor in your lower intestine will look barbaric.
 Cancer is at work inside our bodies long before it emerges in the form of a tumor that blocks our bowels, or causes recognizable pain, that leads to an MRI or biopsy and the awful diagnosis that follows.